Benfabi/Faze4-Robotic-arm/0-Construction/README.md

 # Construction

-The construction of the Faze4 is structured as follows.
-We will start bottom up, working our way from the base plate to a gripper at the end.
+The construction of the Faze4 is structured in different stages.
 At every stage, there is a list of tests provided that can be done in order to ensure correct functionality.

 Every build stage consists of: